Living at IMSA

 Building Access Updates

-During the 2023-2024 academic year, students will have access to the academic building through the main entrance (Door 1) and a door near the gym.
-Fobs will be replaced with new student ID cards that offer students proxy access to spaces around campus.
-Students are required to have their IDs with them at all times, so we hope this change makes life a little simpler for our community members!
+During the 2023-2024 academic year, students will have access to the academic building through the main entrance (Door 1).
+Additionally, students will be able to make use of Door 13 near the main gym during the academic day.
+ID cards will be distributed to students that grant them proxy access to spaces around campus, and students are required to have their IDs with them at all times.

 - Students can access the residence halls from 7:00 a.m. – 8:30 a.m., during midday, and again starting at 3:00 p.m. on A, B, C, and D days.